Visa Inc. [V] – Mismatched value: Check Out the Fundamental Analysis

-Visa Inc. [NYSE: V] gained by 0.04% on the last trading session, reaching $187.90 price per share at the time.
-Visa Inc. represents 2.14B in outstanding shares, while the company has a total market value of $402.22B with the latest information.
+Visa Inc. [NYSE: V] dipped by -0.22% on the last trading session, reaching $189.19 price per share at the time.
+Visa Inc. represents 2.17B in outstanding shares, while the company has a total market value of $411.42B with the latest information.

 Visa Inc. [NYSE:V]: Analyst Rating and Earnings